bluewhalesystems/sold/macho/README.md

 prefixes are shared in a file.
 In ELF, dynamic symbol strings are just a run of NUL-terminated strings.
 So, Mach-O is more complicated but compact.

+# Re-exported libraries

+Mach-O dylibs can refer other dylibs as "reexported libraries".
+If `libfoo.dylib` refers `libbar.dylib` as a reexported library, all symbols defined by `libbar.dylib` become available as if they were defined by `libfoo.dylib`.

+The purpose of reexporting is to give developers freedom to reorganize their libraries while keeping the programming interface the same.
+For example, macOS's `libSystem.dylib` provides basic functionalities for macOS apps.
+Apple developers may want to move some features out of `libSystem.dylib` to a new dylib.
+They can safely do this by referring the new dylib as a reexported library of `libSystem.dylib`.
+If there's no reexporting feature, they can't do this without asking other developers to add a new `-l` line to their build file.

 # Endianness and bitwidth

 Since Mach-O is effectively used only by Apple, and all Apple systems are